terencemoriarty/DS-4002-Project2/README.md

 ## Contents of the Repository

 This repository includes all of the necessary files related to the second DS 4002 project for our group, The Swifties.
-This README.md file contains an overview of what is included in each of the three folders: SRC, Data, and Figures.
+This README.md file contains an overview of what is included in each of the three folders: SRC, DATA, and FIGURES.
 The LICENSE.md file explains to a visitor the terms under which they may use and cite this repository.
 The SRC folder contains all source code for the project.
-The Data folder contains all of the data for the project.
-Lastly, the Figures folder contains all figures generated over the course of the project.
+The DATA folder contains all of the data for the project.
+Lastly, the FIGURES folder contains all figures generated over the course of the project.

 ## SRC